These are some of the topics – other than Rightshifting – upon which I continue to think and work:

 In my blog post “Software Kitchen Nightmares“, I illustrate some of the FlowChain principles through a restaurant kitchen analogy.

-David Peterson has written an explanation of Flowchain in his own words.
-(Note: contains some minor inaccuracies).
+David Peterson has written an explanation of Flowchain in his own words (Note: link amended to point to Wayback Machine copy of original post 28 April 2021).
+(Note: post contains some minor inaccuracies).

 I’ve recently (August 2013) written a post describing the basics of FlowChain as a System of Continuous Improvement.